Lawmakers invited to wear black to State of the Union

 - The statement is to show support for the anti-sexual harassment #MeToo and #TimesUp movements

-- "This Is a culture change that is sweeping the country and Congress is embracing it," Speier said
+- "This is a culture change that is sweeping the country and Congress is embracing it," Speier said

 Washington (CNN)Some members of Congress plan to make a statement during President Donald Trump's first State of the Union address later this month by wearing the color black.